elviskirwasamoei/Tableau/README.md

 - Helps HR identify experience gaps and hiring needs

 - Improves dashboard performance through data filtering

  **MeasureFilter**

+ **Overview**

+This dashboard analyzes employee data using Tableau Measure Filters to dynamically control metrics such as:

+Age

+Business Unit

+Full Name

+The goal is to focus on high-impact insights by filtering numerical values (measures) rather than categories.

  <img width="829" height="582" alt="Screenshot 2026-04-02 120509" src="https://github.com/user-attachments/assets/eaa722d6-6f7e-499d-9fc1-612f7ebbe76d" />

+ **Key Dashboard Insights**

+ Workforce Distribution Insight

+The majority of employees fall within the **30–39 age bracket**, indicating a strong mid-career workforce.

+Within this group, the **Sales business unit** has the highest concentration of employees, suggesting that the organization prioritizes revenue-generating functions.

+This highlights:
+- A performance-driven workforce structure

+- Heavy reliance on experienced professionals in Sales